Pod-Point/reviews-php/README.md

 ```

 ## Usage
-The Manager class takes an array as the first parameter, see example of config file below:
+The Reviews class takes an array as the first parameter, see example of config file below:
 ```php
 return [
       /*